 With so many unanswered questions about the physical, chemical and biological processes in our oceans, these #oceanrobots could help provide data to meet the big environmental challenges facing our Earth.

-To ensure the UK remains at the forefront of global marine science and technology innovation, the Natural Environment Research Council (NERC) has made a £10m investment in marine robotics, focused at the NOC.
+To ensure the UK remains at the forefront of global marine science and technology innovation, the UK Government has made a £19m investment in marine robotics, focused at the NOC.

 This investment will provide unprecedented capability in ocean observing for all of the UK marine science community, allowing a persistent presence in hostile, previously inaccessible environments, and providing a significant new capacity to tackle some fundamental global environmental science questions.

-The development of Autosub6000 Mk2 at the NOC will provide the UK science community with a next generation, ship-launched, high-power, deep-diving Autonomous Underwater Vehicle (AUV).
+The development of Autosub2000-UI at the NOC will provide the UK science community with a next generation, ship-launched, high-power, Autonomous Underwater Vehicle (AUV) capable of operating under ice.

-The new Autosub6000 Mk2 will be designed so that it can operate from a range of research vessels including the UK’s RRS James Cook, RRS Discovery and the new Polar Research vessel, the RRS Sir David Attenborough.
+The new Autosub2000-UI will be designed so that it can operate from a range of research vessels including the UK’s RRS James Cook, RRS Discovery and the new Polar Research vessel, the RRS Sir David Attenborough.

 Equipped with state-of-the art sonars and camera systems to enable scientists to create detailed maps and establish habitat characteristics of the seafloor, the new AUV will also have under-ice navigation capabilities so it can operate underneath vast areas of sea ice or glaciers.
 The systems on board will be designed to withstand pressure at 6000m, giving the vehicle the potential to explore over 90% of the ocean floor.